ahsansoftengineer/Clean-Arch-DDD-Bubber/Info/Docs/Stage-3-Global-Exception.md

 ```

 ### Flow Control | ErrorOr Library by Amantinband
-- ErrorOrhas the ability to Handle both the way (OneOf, FluentResult)
+- ErrorOr has the ability to Handle both the way (OneOf, FluentResult)
+- It can Categorize the Error
+- Handle Single & List of Errors
+- Manage Error by Error Code

 - It has several Flexibility read the [Error Or](https://github.com/amantinband/error-or)

 ```c#